 For hand scanning and manually correction, it seems like it would cost a small fortune if you have a lot of slides, but professional scanning is pretty reasonable.
 ScanCafe charges $0.35 per 35mm image or negative and if you have a lot of slides/negatives they offer a $0.21 /scan value kit.
 Here’s their full pricing info.
-Also, when I looked at their site today they’re offering 30% off, so it looks like
+Also, when I looked at their site today they’re offering 30% off, so it looks like the have good sales.

 The only downside is that, because slides are shipped and scanned overseas and they scan and retouch by hand, the process takes longer, about 4-6 weeks.
 However, ScanCafe recently introduced new US Express Scanning for an extra $0.13 per image, and all scanning is done in the U.S. at their Indianapolis facility.
 This service takes 8-10 business days.

 Scanning your 35mm slides, photos, and negatives to digital images and then preserving them on digital media like a thumb drive or in the cloud will ensure they are protected forever from color fading, damage, mold, and other deterioration.
 Besides, it will take up a lot less room!
 It’s a great way to de-clutter.
 Now you can sort them, date them and move them into folders on your computer for fast retrieval.
 It also makes sharing with friends and family very easy; you can upload your digitized pictures to online sharing sites, create photo books or customized digital slides shows and much more.
 I can’t wait to help my parents get their slides sent off for scanning.
 Learn more about ScanCafe here.